michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 4. And I wept much, because no one could be found who was worthy to open the book, or to inspect it.

 5. And one of the presbyters said to me, Weep not; behold, the Lion of the tribe of Jihuda, who is the root of David, hath prevailed.
-He will open the book and the seven sealChetomee. thereof.
+He will open the book and the seven seal

 6. And I saw, in the midst of the presbyters, a Lamb standing, as slain, who had seven horns and seven eyes which are the seven Spirits of Aloha, which are sent forth to all the earth.